 - Regular lessons only £7/£6 (students) for 2 hrs/1hr 40 mins.
 Pay-as-you-go.
 No joining fees or contracts.
 First regular lesson is free.

-If you do Monday, Wednesday and Friday’s regular classes in the same week, Friday’s class is half price.
+- If you do Monday’s, Wednesday’s and Friday’s regular classes in the same week, Friday’s class is half price.

-Any questions about anything at all, email Marcus at brightonbjjexchange at gmail dot com.
+- Any questions about anything at all, email Marcus (above, sitting at the front on the left) at brightonbjjexchange at gmail dot com.